 If a Swap Agreement Periodic Payment is also due on a day that is an Interest Payment Date and on the prior Business Day there are not sufficient funds in the Swap Agreement Payment Fund to make such Swap Agreement Periodic Payment, then on such prior Business Day the Trustee shall transfer from the Interest Account to the Swap Agreement Payment Fund an amount so that the sum of (i) the amount in the Interest Account for paying interest on the Bonds and (ii) the amount in the Swap Agreement Payment Fund to pay the Swap Agreement Periodic Payment are deposited pro rata among such amounts.
-If a Swap Agreement Periodic Payment is due on a date that is not an Interest Payment Date and on the Business Day prior to the date of the Swap Agreement Periodic Payment there are not sufficient funds in the Swap Agreement Payment Fund to make such Swap Agreement Periodic Payment, the Trustee shall transfer from the Interest Account to the Swap Agreement Payment Fund an amount sufficient to pay the Swap Agreement Periodic Payment, unless the Trustee determines that sufficient funds will not be available in the Interest Account to pay interest on the Bonds on the next Interest Payment Date, in which event the Trustee shall transfer from the Interest Account to the Swap Agreement Payment Fund the amount so that the sum of (i) the amount in the Interest Account for paying interest on Bonds on the next Interest Payment Date and (ii) the amount in the Swap Agreement Payment Fund to pay the next Swap Agreement Periodic Payment are held pro rata among such amounts.
+If a Swap Agreement Periodic Payment for the swap Agreement Periodic Payment there are not sufficient funds in the Swap Agreement Payment Fund to make such Swap Agreement Periodic Payment, the Trustee shall transfer from the Interest Account to the Swap Agreement Periodic Payment, the Trustee shall transfer from the Interest Account to the Swap Agreement Periodic Payment, the Trustee shall transfer from the Interest Account to the Swap Agreement Payment Fund an amount sufficient to pay the Swap Agreement Periodic Payment, the Trustee shall transfer from the Interest Account to the Swap Agreement Payment Fund an amount sufficient to pay the Swap Agreement Periodic Payment, unless the Trustee determines that sufficient funds will not be available in the Interest Account to pay interest on the Bonds on the next Interest Payment Date, in which event the Trustee shall transfer from the Interest Account to the Swap Agreement Payment Fund the amount so that the sum of (i) the amount in the Interest Account for paying interest on Bonds on the next Interest Payment Date and (ii) the amount in the Swap Agreement Payment Fund to pay the next Swap Agreement Periodic Payment are held pro rata among such amounts.